ihavethatonvinyl/blog/content/essays/kansas-city-jazz-and-searching-for-records.md

 He passed away a few years ago and I hated/loved going through all this stuff—all the things he’d saved—helping my mom get things in order.

 I kept a few things—not many.
 Most was sold to other collectors and the local record store.
-Some’s still in the basement.
+Some is still in the basement.
 But even if no one else wanted it, I loved that he did.
 And I loved going through all the boxes and crates and stacks—like the final scene from *Citizen Kane*—being part of his stuff.
 Being with him in a way.

 Best of all was the stash of about 50 copies of *The Legendary Buster Smith*.
 I literally laughed out loud.
 A previously unknown and unremarkable record had become a serious decades-long quest.
 I’ve sold or traded a few, but kept most of them and still love giving them to friends.

 He would have loved that, too.

 *Scotto is a preacher's kid from Arkansas who moved to Kansas City, went to art school, worked in record stores, was a journalist, then went to grad school, became a therapist, and have been mental health director for Missouri's prisons for the last dozen years.
 He’s been buying records at every stop along the way.*

 *I Have That on Vinyl is a reader supported publication.
 If you enjoy what’s going on here please consider donating to the site’s writer fund:[ venmo](https://account.venmo.com/u/Michele-Catalano2659) //[ paypal](https://www.paypal.com/paypalme/goingitaloneny?country.x=US&locale.x=en_US)*